 The Christchurch wheelie bin stocktake began in July 2016.
 It is expected to take approximately three years to complete through Christchurch and Banks Peninsula.

-If it is, please ensure your address is on the bin's lid and ensure the bin is placed at kerbside on your next collection day.
+If it is, please ensure your address is on the bin lid and the bin is placed at kerbside on your next collection day.

 The Council will save $9.3 million net by 2029 when its current contract with Waste Management concludes.

-When the stocktake is taking at your property you will receive a flyer in the mailbox.
-The flyer includes instructions on what you need to do.
+When it's time for the stocktake at your property you will receive a flyer in the mailbox with instructions on what you need to do.

 A small reflective sticker will be placed on bins that have been tagged.

 Note: If you use the assisted kerbside collection service you do not need to follow these instructions.